-Adverse effects concerning development and reproduction are generally regarded as endpoints of particular relevance because such effects are likely to manifest themselves at the population level.
+Additionally, EFSA/ECHA ED Guidance (2018) states that: "effects on growth, development, reproduction in single species are generally regarded relevant for the maintenance of the wild population".
 Such changes in both fish and mammals associated with endocrine modalities might pose unacceptable risks to the environment.

-The environmental endocrine assessment in this dossier is based on fish data.
-However, the findings in mammalian species, and particularly in rodents, support the results seen in environmental species.
 It should be noted that effects observed in rats are of particular concern for wildlife species with a natural low reproductive output, including top predators and other mammals (including endangered species) as negative effects on reproduction have an even higher potential for causing long term negative effects at the population level for such taxa.